+Finally, Warren completes a composition using a 3D camera, adding colors and textures to each individual piece, and finishing by lighting the scene.
 Art & Light Gallery is a woman owned and operated fine art gallery that has been bringing incredible artistic talent to novice and seasoned collectors alike since 2007.
 Featuring a roster of over 50 artists, from emerging to established, we strive to create a thoughtful and special collection of work in a space that is uniquely southern and inviting.
-From sculpture to paintings and original works on paper, Art & Light Gallery provides something for everyone looking to enhance their space and tell their one-of-a-kind story.
+From sculpture to paintings and original works on paper, we strive to provide something for everyone looking to enhance their space and tell their one-of-akind story.